 Elvis loved to eat peanut butter and banana sandwiches, as well as many fried, greasy foods.
 His poor diet may have contributed to his death.

 He spent two years in the army when he was drafted in 1958.
 He was a Sergeant when he got out.

 In 1957 Elvis paid $100,000 for Graceland, a plantation mansion set in a 13-acre park.
 It is now a major tourist attraction in Memphis.

 He wrote very few of his songs, although he sometimes received songwriter credit in exchange for performing the songs.
 The last song he wrote was a number with guitar influences from 1962 called "You'll be gone." (thanks, Dennis - Maasdam, Netherlands)

-In Wright City, Missouri (about 40 miles west of St. Louis) there is a roadside attraction called the "Elvis Is Alive Museum.".
-Their theory is that Elvis faked his own death and has lived in obscurity ever since.
-They're serious.
+In Wright City, Missouri (about 40 miles west of St. Louis) there was a roadside attraction called the "Elvis Is Alive Museum."
+Their theory was that Elvis faked his own death and has lived in obscurity ever since.

 He was an avid collector of guns and official badges.
 He collected a police badge in just about every city he played in.

 Elvis' daughter, Lisa Marie, was born exactly nine months after he married Pricilla.